gryffon/ringteki/docs/implementing-cards.md

 #### Limiting an action to a specific phase

 Some actions are limited to a specific phase by their card text.
 You can pass an optional `phase` property to the action to limit it to just that phase.
-Valid phases include `'dynasty'`, `'draw'`, `'conflict'`, `'fate'`, `'regroup'`.
+Valid phases include `'dynasty'`, `'draw'`, `'conflict'`, `'fate'`.
 The default is `'any'` which allows the action to be triggered in any phase.

 ```javascript
 this.action({